-We have established a process for handing over lead manager responsibilities and over the years have evolved from one lead portfolio manager to six.
+We have established a process for handing over lead manager responsibilities and over the years have evolved from one lead portfolio manager to seven.
 Succession plans are in place and are reviewed on a regular basis.
 We assign a Lead, Co and Deputy Portfolio Manager for each strategy.
-This ensures coverage for any period of absence and would enable an effective handover in the event that a portfolio manager leaves the business.
+This ensures coverage for any period of absence and would enable an effective handover if a portfolio manager left the business.